pingcap/tidb-operator/docs/design-proposals/2021-11-24-graceful-reschedule-tikv-pod.md

                         }
                 }
         } else {
-                evictStatus := tc.Status.TiKV.EvictLeader
+                evictStatus := tc.Status.TiKV.EvictLeader[pod.Name]
                 if evictStatus != nil {
                         if evictStatus.Value == v1alpha1.EvictLeaderAnnValueDeletePod {
                                 if IsPodReady(pod) {
                                         // TODO:
                                         // 1. delete evict-leader scheduler
-                                        // 2. set tc.Status.TiKV.EvictLeader = nil and update it to api-server
+                                        // 2. delete pod from tc.Status.TiKV.EvictLeader and update it to api-server }
-                                }
                         } else if evictStatus.Value == v1alpha1.EvictLeaderAnnValueNone {
                                 // TODO:
                                 // 1. delete evict-leader scheduler
-                                // 2. tc.Status.TiKV.EvictLeader = nil and update it to api-server
+                                // 2. delete pod from tc.Status.TiKV.EvictLeader and update it to api-server }
-                        }
                 }
         }